andreas.persbo [at] vertic.org

 In addition, he acts as the chief liaison to the International Atomic Energy Agency and the Comprehensive Test Ban Treaty Organization in respect to national implementation of nuclear arms control agreements.

 Andreas holds a juris kandidat (LL.B.
 LL.M) in public international law and European human rights from Stockholm University, Sweden.
-Formerly a legal practitioner and a consultant with the British American Security Information Council (BASIC), Andreas has been with VERTIC since 2004.
+He was formerly legal practitioner as well as a consultant with the British American Security Information Council (BASIC).

 Programme Director - Verification and Monitoring